MarketPeak 24-Hour Volume Hits $223,122.00 (PEAK)

-MarketPeak (CURRENCY:PEAK) traded flat against the dollar during the 1-day period ending at 8:00 AM ET on January 25th.
-One MarketPeak coin can now be bought for about $0.24 or 0.00001797 BTC on popular exchanges.
-During the last seven days, MarketPeak has traded flat against the dollar.
-MarketPeak has a market cap of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
+MarketPeak (CURRENCY:PEAK) traded flat against the US dollar during the 1 day period ending at 17:00 PM E.T. on January 29th.
+One MarketPeak coin can currently be purchased for $0.24 or 0.00001797 BTC on popular exchanges.
+In the last seven days, MarketPeak has traded flat against the US dollar.
+MarketPeak has a total market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.